alopes2/promo-campaign/README.md

 First install the client dependencies by running the follwing command in the client folder:

 ```
-cd PromoCampaign/ClientApp
 npm install
 ```

-Then you need to restore the dotnet dependencies by running the following command in the root folder
+Then you need to restore the dotnet dependencies by running the following command in the server folder

 ```
 dotnet restore